sukiyaki/octodns-netbox/README.md

 and the dynamically looked up addresses at NetBox.

 You must configure `url` and `token` to work with the [NetBox API](https://netbox.readthedocs.io/en/latest/api/overview/).

+Furthermore you can define `tag` as an option.
+This enables you to define different DNS views by tagging dedicated IP addresses alike.
+If you like to have the same IP address with different FQDNs in dedicated views, you can add it twice (or even more often) to NetBox.

 ```yaml
 providers: